 Hollywood Heritage Museum

-Just south of the Hollywood Bowl is an unassuming little barn with a big history.
-Hollywood's first feature-length flick, Cecil B DeMille's The Squaw Man, was shot in this building in 1913–14, which was originally positioned at the corner of Selma and Vine Sts.
-DeMille went on to cofound Paramount and had the barn moved to the lot in the '20s.
-Now the Hollywood Heritage Museum, it's filled with a great collection of costumes, projectors and cameras from the early days of movie-making, plus DeMille's recreated office.
+Hollywood’s first feature-length film, Cecil B DeMille’s The Squaw Man, was shot in this building in 1913–14, originally set at the corner of Selma and Vine Sts.
+DeMille went on to cofound Paramount and had the barn moved to the lot in the ‘20s.
+Now the Hollywood Heritage Museum, it’s filled with a great collection of costumes, projectors and cameras from the early days of moviemaking.